A celebration of song and prayer featuring new music and old favorites

 "I had a wonderful, far more intimate experience than I was expecting ...if you're interested in a relaxing, low pressure, spiritual weekend, Shabbat Shira is the place for you."

 The fee for Shabbat Shira includes lodging, meals and all programming and materials.
 Semi-private housing is available in the Lodge and Daniel M. Soref Education and Alumni Center (rooms with 2 twin beds and private bath); and in the Nerenberg Family Center (rooms with 2 twin beds with communal washrooms at the end of the hall).
-2013 fees will be $475 for semi-private housing in the Daniel M. Soref Education and Alumni Center or Lodge; and $400 in the Nerenberg Family Center.
+2013 fees were $475 for semi-private housing in the Daniel M. Soref Education and Alumni Center or Lodge; and $400 in the Nerenberg Family Center.
+2014 fees have not been set.
 A limited number of private rooms are available for $100 additional.

 How to Register

-We expect to open registration approximately July 1, 2013.
-At that time registration links will be active at the bottom of this page.
+We estimate that online registration will open July of 2014.
+At that time, registration links will be active at the bottom of this page.
 Applications will be accepted on a first-come, first-served basis until the program is filled.
 After you register online, finalize your registration by mailing your check made payable to OSRUI to: Shabbat Shira/OSRUI, 1121 Lake Cook Road, Suite D, Deerfield IL 60015.

 We regret that we cannot accept payment by credit card as we are trying to keep the costs as reasonable as possible.

-Shabbat Shira takes place at Olin-Sang-Ruby Union Institute, the regional camp of the Union for Reform Judaism in Oconomowoc, Wisconsin, located between Milwaukee and Madison.
+Shabbat Shira takes place at Olin-Sang-Ruby Union Institute, the camp and meeting center of the Reform movement in Oconomowoc, Wisconsin, located between Milwaukee and Madison.
 Attendees are responsible for their own transportation to camp.
 The nearest airport is Milwaukee, Wisconsin (MKE / Mitchell Field).
 The best time to arrive at the Milwaukee Airport is between 1:00 and 3:00 pm.
 The camp is also a 2-hour drive from O’Hare Airport in Chicago.

 Van Service to Camp

-We make arrangements with Airport Connections to offer van service to the camp at a discounted rate from the Milwaukee Airport (Mitchell Field).
+We make arrangements with GO Riteway to offer van service to the camp at a discounted rate from the Milwaukee Airport (Mitchell Field).

 Shabbat Shira® Cancellation Policy